 Prior to January 2021, ESAs were considered service animals.
 This meant that you could fly with your ESA in the same way you can with service animals.
 They were exempt from additional fees and restrictions.

 However, the treatment of emotional support animals has significantly changed as a result of recent amendments to the Air Carrier Access Act (ACAA).
-This change makes emotional support animals subject to the act’s definition of pets.
+This change makes ESAs subject to the act’s definition of pets.
 As a result, airlines are no longer required to let people fly with emotional support animals, and they are instead only able to fly as regular pets, either stowed in a carrier under the seat or as cargo.

 In Indianapolis, individuals with emotional support animals (ESAs) are protected under the Fair Housing Act (FHA).
 The FHA prohibits landlords from discriminating against individuals with disabilities, which includes individuals with ESAs.
 This means that landlords are required to make reasonable accommodations for individuals with disabilities, which can include allowing an ESA to live with the individual in housing that has a “no pets” policy.